antronerds/r2-tutorials/original/R2Tutorials.md

-    Just like the previous example, we select ‘across datasets’ in box 1 and now select ‘dataset extender (within genes)’ in box 2.
+    Just like the previous example, we select ï¿½across datasetsï¿½ in box 1 and now select ï¿½dataset extender (within genes)ï¿½ in box 2.
 This will allow us to identify the best possible combinations where the expression of a gene correlates with the methylation status for the same gene.
     Again, we need to identify the collection within which R2 will look for the overlapping samples.
-Select ‘’ and press ‘next’.
+Select ï¿½ï¿½ and press ï¿½nextï¿½.